0cjs/sedoc/ee/tools/Rigol-DS1000Z.md

 - `Manual`: Use `Select` menu option to select current pair: AX/BX (measure horizontally) or AY/BY (measure vertically).
 Further options below select A, B or both for control by the knob.
 Pressing the knob rotates between these three.
+In zoom mode, manual cursors appear in the overview window only.
-- `Track`: As with manual but only AX/BX adjustable; 'scope will automatically set AY/BY to current value at X.
+- `Track`: As with manual but only AX/BX adjustable; 'scope will automatically set AY/BY to current value at X. In zoom mode, track cursorsappear in zoom window only. _WARNING:_ This also seems to do some sort of horizontal tracking; when moving both cursors together the width between them will change slightly depending on where you move them.
 - `Auto`: Merely displays cursors matching the currently selected measurement setting (left-hand buttons).
 The `Auto Item` setting will let you choose any of the five current measurements displayed at the bottom